-We’ve had the first glimpse of sunshine, which means our children are at this very moment ignoring the white board and their exercise books, eyes glued to the window and the playground beyond.
+We’ve had the first glimpse of sunshine, which means our children are at this very moment ignoring the whiteboard and their exercise books, eyes glued to the window and the playground beyond.
 Age depending, there may be some exams looming, but it’s the promise of long summer days spent in a haze of sunshine and never-ending playtime that really spells ‘summer’ to our children.

 A teacher friend of mine once told me that the first half term back at school after the summer holidays is the worst time of the whole year.
 Weeks on end of unstructured play with little to keep the academic part of the brain firing makes for restless, impatient children.

-But reading – diving into a book and getting lost in the adventures and mishaps and perils in its pages – will not only shape your children’s early development, it will keep them attuned to the process of learning while away from the classroom.
+But reading – diving into a book and getting lost in the adventures and mishaps and perils in its pages – will not only shape your children’s early development, but it will also keep them attuned to the process of learning while away from the classroom.

 The Very Hungry Caterpillar